Tinkers Lane Surgery

-The Practice Manager is responsible for the ‘business’ of primary care and for administrative, financial, patient services, personnel and training issues within the practice.
+The Managing Partner is responsible for the ‘business’ of primary care and for administrative, financial, patient services, personnel and training issues within the practice.
 He has a keen interest in developing our service provision and would positively welcome your views and suggestions.
 He can be contacted by telephone or via the receptionists.

 The reception team are the first point of contact for all patients.
 They are here to help you in making bookings, answering queries and directing you to the most appropriate service based on your medical needs.
 They will help you set up your patient online access and update your details so the surgery can keep you informed of new services.

 Behind the scenes the team are also responsible for the registration and deduction of patients, liaising with local hospitals, requests from insurance companies and fellow health professionals, contacting patients for outstanding tests and checks, arranging baby immunisations, photocopying, and processing prescription queries ….the list is endless!

 Sometimes, receptionists have a very difficult job to do, thank you for remembering that they are only following the doctor’s instructions or the surgery’s protocols.